dhutapratama/docs/artisan.md

 <a name="tinker"></a>
 ### Tinker (REPL)

-Laravel Tinker is a powerful REPL for the Laravel framework, powered by the [PsySH](https://github.com/bobthecow/psysh) package.
+Lets Tinker is a powerful REPL for the Lets framework, powered by the [PsySH](https://github.com/bobthecow/psysh) package.

 <a name="installation"></a>
 #### Installation

-All Laravel applications include Tinker by default.
+All Lets applications include Tinker by default.
 However, you may install Tinker using Composer if you have previously removed it from your application:

 ```shell
 composer require laravel/tinker
 ```

 > **Note**
-> Looking for a graphical UI for interacting with your Laravel application?
+> Looking for a graphical UI for interacting with your Lets application?
 Check out [Tinkerwell](https://tinkerwell.app)!

 <a name="usage"></a>
 #### Usage

-Tinker allows you to interact with your entire Laravel application on the command line, including your Eloquent models, jobs, events, and more.
+Tinker allows you to interact with your entire Lets application on the command line, including your Eloquent models, jobs, events, and more.
 To enter the Tinker environment, run the `tinker` Artisan command:

 ```shell
 php artisan tinker